DustCar/Unreal-Gaming-Programming-Notes/README.md

 - _Lower Priority_: Lowers the priority of other nodes within the same level of the attached node when the condition is satisfied for the current node.
 - _Both_: Does both _Self_ and _Lower Priority_ modes when their respective conditions occur.

+### Tasks
+List of different tasks I have used and what they do:
+- **Move To**: Moves actor to another actor or a set Blackboard Key location.
+- **Wait**: Waits for a specified amount of time.

+### Creating Custom Tasks in C++
+Before creating a new C++ class, first go to the build file of your project (suffixed with .build.cs) and add `"GameplayTasks"` to the `PublicDependcyModuleNames` list.
+This is to avoid the error the compiler would have if you were to create a Behavior Tree Task (BTT) class without it.

+After reopening the editor, create a new C++ class and in "All Classes" look for "BTTask" classes.
+This would show all the different types of BT Task nodes that you can subclass off of.
+The most generic class is the `BTTaskNode` class.

+Once you have chosen a node to subclass and the files have been created.
+First thing I would suggest to do is set the name of your node to be readable in the editor.

+In the header file:
+- Create a constructor with no params

+In the cpp file:
+- Create the definition if not done already.
+- Set a new name using `NodeName = TEXT("New Name");`

+To implement the functionality of the node, we need to use the `ExecuteTask()` function from the `UBTNode` parent class.

+Function header: `virtual EBTNodeResult::Type ExecuteTask(UBehaviorTreeComponent& OwnerComp, uint8* NodeMemory) override;`

+Create the definition and make sure that the `Super::ExecuteTask(OwnerComp, NodeMemory)` function is included.
+Depending on your IDE (I use Rider), it may have the option to create the definition for you and include the Super line with it.

+The Super function itself returns a `EBTNodeResult::Succeeded` enum so you can just implement the task's functionality then return `Super::ExecuteTask(OwnerComp, NodeMemory)` at the end.

+#### Using the Pawn in Task
+To be able to use the pawn:
+1. Get the owner of the BT component using `GetAIOwner()`.
+Check if nullptr.
+2. Use `GetPawn()` with -> operator on `GetAIOwner()` to get pawn.
+3. Cast the type of Pawn you are trying to get.
+Check if nullptr.

+Nodes I have subclassed:
+- `BTTaskNode`: Base BTTask node with no special properties.
+- `BTTask_BlackboardBase`: a BTTaskNode with the option of Blackboard key options coded in.

 ## Interacting with World Editor components in C++
 Don't know yet if that's a good name for this section but I'll roll with it until I find a better name (07/05/24)